semanticdata/ximena/src/notes/atomic-notes.md

   - digital-gardening
 compartir: true

-description: 'Single, self-contained notes that capture a single idea or piece of information.'
+description: "Single, self-contained notes that capture a single idea or piece of information."
 ---

 # Atomic Notes